ngx-formly/ngx-formly/README.md

     FormlyModule.forRoot(),
     FormlyBootstrapModule,

-    // for material2 import:
+    // for material2:
     // FormlyMaterialModule

-    // for ionic import:
+    // for ionic:
     // FormlyIonicModule

-    // for primeng import:
+    // for primeng:
     // FormlyPrimeNGModule

+    // for kendo:
+    // FormlyKendoModule
   ],
 })
 export class AppModule {}